 To prepare for the reading, writing, and communication sections of the exam, you could read one or more of the following articles and then, in English, explain and discuss the article with a friend or colleague.
-You can also practice formulating several written statements that (1) summarize the main point(s) presented in the article, (2) describe the “pros” and “cons” associated with the topic of the article, and (3) express your opinion on the subject of the article.
+You can also practice formulating several written statements that (1) summarize the main point(s) presented in the article, (2) try to describe the “pros” and “cons” if any, associated with the topic of the article, and (3) express your opinion on the subject of the article.

-To prepare for the vocabulary part, you could read one or more of the articles below and pause whenever you find a word you do not know.
+To prepare for the vocabulary part, you could read one or more of the articles above and pause whenever you find a word you do not know.
 Try to figure out the basic meaning from the context of the sentence and surrounding sentences.
 Check yourself using a dictionary.